jrenken/qgis-PosiView/help/source/provider.rst

 Configuring a provider in depth
 ===============================

-**Configuration dialogue**
+**Configuration dialog**

-  Open the configuration dialog and select the provider tab
+  Open the configuration dialog and select the provider tab.

   .. index:: Provider; in depth

   .. image:: _static/config_provider.png
       :align: center

   #.
-Create a new provider by clicking on the ``+``-Button
+Create a new provider by clicking on the ``+``-Button.
   #.
-Assign a unique name
+Assign a unique name.
   #.
-Select a device type, which is one of these:
+Select a device type, which is one of these:.

      * UDP server socket
      * TCP client socket